kaBeech/advent-of-code-solutions/2021-Deno-Fast/Day1/retrospective.md

 - I like being able to compare my code between the 2 programs

 - I also like being able to destructively edit the code for the Part 1 solution (even though this program gives both solutions correctly)

+### Edit boilerplate app.ts to use testInput by default